Suárez, Puig homer, Reds jump on Cubs errors to win 6-3

 TRAINER’S ROOM

-Reds: LHP Amir Garrett, on the IL since July 5 (left lat strain), joined the team in Chicago, but manager David Bell said he will not pitch in the series.
-Garrett threw a side session and will throw live batting practice Wednesday. … Winker (strained side) didn’t start after leaving Sunday’s game in Colorado after he hurt himself on a swing in the sixth inning.
+Reds: LHP Amir Garrett, on the IL since July 5 (left lat strain), joined the team in Chicago, but Bell said he won’t pitch in the series.
+Garrett threw a side session and will throw live batting practice Wednesday. … Winker (strained side) didn’t start after leaving Sunday’s game in Colorado after he hurt himself on a swing in the sixth inning. .
+Casali has right knee inflammation and is day-to-day, Bell said.

-Cubs: All-Star C Willson Contreras (sore foot) didn’t start for a second straight day, but was available off the bench.
-Manager Joe Maddon plans to start Contreras on Tuesday. .
+Cubs: Contreras didn’t start for a second straight day.
+Initially, the team said he would play Tuesday, but an MRI revealed more damage. .
 LHP Cole Hamels (left oblique strain) threw on flat ground again and is expected to progress to a bullpen in the next few days.
 Hamels has been out since getting injured in a start at Cincinnati on June 28.

 UP NEXT